 That’s because Ansible is trying to connect to an instance literally named “10”, taken from the IP address.

-To get around this, I created a custom static inventory file, included in the project.
+To get around this, I created a custom inventory script, included in the project.
 It defines instances manually and correctly sets ansible_connection: lxd (except for Windows, which still uses SSH).

-This approach bypasses the plugin’s IP discovery issue and ensures Ansible connects directly through LXD when possible.
+This approach bypasses the plugin’s issue and ensures Ansible connects directly through LXD when possible.

 Requirements